 ODFIs that initiate ACH transactions on behalf of Third-Party Senders are taking on an additional level of risk due to the challenge of gaining access to the Third-Party Senders’ originating customers.
 An ODFI has an agreement with Third-Party Senders, but not with the customers of the Third-Party Sender.
 In cases where each of those Third-Party Senders could be originating transactions for hundreds of customers the FI has taken on substantial risk without appropriate awareness or underwriting.
 Because ODFIs are ultimately responsible for any transaction they process, it is imperative that they verify the business health and status all Third-Party Senders and their originating customers.

-Argos Risk Online enables ODFIs to easily determine the financial health of Third-Party Senders and their originating customers.
-Simply by adding a business to its Argos Risk Online Watch List, an ODFI can quickly analyze the creditworthiness of all of its customers and get daily updates if any business information changes.
+Argos Risk Surveillance enables ODFIs to easily determine the financial health of Third-Party Senders and their originating customers.
+Simply by adding a business to its Argos Risk Surveillance Watch List, an ODFI can quickly analyze the creditworthiness of all of its customers and get daily updates if any business information changes.

 Money Service Businesses